obnoxiousnerd/obnerd.in/views/posts/one-liner-for-rimraf-that-gets-the-job-done.md

 ---
-title: "One Liner for rimraf that gets the job done"
+title: 'One Liner for rimraf that gets the job done'
-description: "Oneliner to replace rimraf and delete folders/files in a cross-platform way."
+description: 'Oneliner to replace rimraf and delete folders/files in a cross-platform way.'
 date: 2021-07-10
 tags:
   - snippets